 - After that, talk quietly.
 Use fewer words.

 - Finally, create a sensory or calming area

 - In public

-- Find a calm, quiet area or go back to your car
+- Certainly, find a calm, quiet area or go back to your car

-- If your child is unable to move, ask others to give you space
+- However, if your child is unable to move, ask others to give you space

 - Give onlookers a "My Child has Autism" card